 We’ve already seen the devastating adverse effects when a healthcare facility chooses a subpar medical transcription company to save two pennies per line.
 Let’s hope that today’s healthcare providers won’t sacrifice quality for our treatment and confidential, personal medical records.

-At Transcription Outsourcing, we take pride in providing a quality medical transcription product at a competitive rate.
+At Ditto Transcripts, we take pride in providing a quality medical transcription product at a competitive rate.
 All of our medical transcriptionists are experienced, full-time, and understand medical terminology.
 Plus, each medical transcriptionist we hire must have extensive industry experience, and pass our rigorous testing before we on-board them.

-Based in Denver, Colorado, Transcription Outsourcing is HIPAA compliant and offers a “don’t love, don’t pay” guarantee.
+Based in Denver, Colorado, Ditto Transcripts is HIPAA compliant and offers a “don’t love, don’t pay” guarantee.
 You’ll have to look far and wide to find another transcription company with similar characteristics and our commitment to quality.